heidekrueger/bnelearn/readme.md

 The framework conceptually consists of the following
 * A python package `bnelearn` in the `./bnelearn` subdirectory.
-* Jupyter notebooks in the `./notebooks` directory that trigger experiments and log results to subdirectories in tensorboard format.
+* Jupyter notebooks in the `./notebooks` directory that trigger experiments and log results to subdirectories (or other places) in tensorboard format.
+* The `R` subdirectory contains scripts for parsing tensorboard logs into R dataframes, in order to create pretty figures.

 To use the software, the following is required:
 * A local copy of the software (via `git clone`)